siyul-park/uniflow/docs/debugging.md

 (debug) processes
 ```

-This command can also be executed using `procs`.
+This command can also be shortened to `procs`.

 ### Process